-Thus properties (i)--(iii) hold for $L_{i+1}$, as required.
+Thus, properties (i)--(iii) hold for $L_{i+1}$, as required.

-\textit{Running time and oracle queries.} If step (A1) is executed, so that $\eps < n^{-k}$ or $n \le 500$, then the algorithm runs in time $\OO(n^k) = \OO(\eps^{-1})$ and uses $\OO(n^k) = \OO(\eps^{-1})$ oracle queries, so our claimed bounds hold.
+\textbf{Running time and oracle queries.} If step (A1) is executed, so that $\eps < n^{-k}$ or $n \le 500$, then the algorithm runs in time $\OO(n^k) = \OO(\eps^{-1})$ and uses $\OO(n^k) = \OO(\eps^{-1})$ oracle queries, so our claimed bounds hold.
 Suppose instead step (A1) is not executed, so that $\eps \ge n^{-k}$.
 Recall that $\bigcap_i\calE_i$ holds with probability at least $2/3$.
 Suppose this occurs.
 The bottleneck in both running time and oracle invocations is then step (A4).
 For legibility, we give the time and oracle requirements of the other steps in the following table, giving justifications in the paragraph below.
 We write $\Lambda = 33k\log(4nb) + 32b^2\log(2/\delta)/\xi^2$ for the upper bound on $|L|$ in property (iii) of our invariant~$\pi$.

-For step (A1), we use the fact that $\eps \ge n^{-k}$ and so the conditional does not trigger.
-For step (A2), we use the fact that $n$ is a power of 2 (so computing $\log n$ is easy) and the time bounds on \acc (Lemma~\ref{lem:acc}).
+For step (A1), we use the fact that $\eps \ge n^{-k}$ and so the conditional does not trigger; we verify this fact in time $\OO(k^2)$.
+For step (A2), we use the fact that $n$ is a power of 2 (so computing $\log n$ is easy) and the time bounds on \acc (\cref{lem:acc}).
 For step (A5), we first observe that the step is executed $I$ times.
-We then apply the time bounds on \impsamp (Lemma~\ref{lem:impsamp}), together with property (iii) and the fact that \halve adds at most $2^{k+3}b^2\xi^{-2}\log(4/\delta)$ to the length of $L$ (see Lemma~\ref{lem:halve}).
-(Note that $k\log(nb/\delta) = \OO(k^2\log n)$.)
+We then apply the time bounds on \impsamp (\cref{lem:impsamp}), together with property (iii) of $\pi(i)$ and the fact that \halve adds at most $2^{k+3}b^2\xi^{-2}\log(4/\delta)$ to the length of $L$ (see \cref{lem:halve}).
+(Note that $k^3\log(nb/\delta) = \OO(k^4\log n)$.)
 For step (A6), we use the fact that after the loop of (A3), $L$ is a $(G,b,\log n - I)$-list, so each entry $(w,S,\hat{e})$ of $L$ has $|S| = 2^{\log n-I} \le 4k^2$.

 We now consider step (A4), which is executed $I$ times.
-From the time bounds of \halve (Lemma~\ref{lem:halve}), it follows that the total running time of step (A4) is $\OO(nT)$ and the total number of oracle accesses is $\OO(T)$ times, where
+From the time bounds of \halve (\cref{lem:halve}), it follows that the total running time of step (A4) is $\OO(nT)$ and the total number of oracle accesses is $\OO(T)$ times, where

 This clearly dominates everything in the table.
 Observe that $\Lambda = \OO(2^kb^2\xi^{-2}\log(1/\delta))$, so $\lambda = \OO(2^kb^2\xi^{-2}\log(1/\delta))$ also.
 Since $\eps \ge n^{-k}$,

 Thus

 and the claimed bounds follow. \end{proof}